OsmanKAYI/full-stack-roadmap/linux/setup.necessary.features.on.linux.md

 - **pv** shows the progress of data through a pipeline by giving information such as time elapsed, percentage completed (with progress bar), current throughput rate, total data transferred, and ETA.
 - **ranger**, is a console file manager with VI key bindings.
 - **testdisk** checks and recovers lost partitions.
+- **tmux** is a terminal multiplexer: it enables a number of terminals to be created, accessed, and controlled from a single screen. tmux may be detached from a screen and continue running in the background, then later reattached..
 - **tree**, is  used to display the directory structure in a tree-like format.
 - **unrar** extracts RAR file archives.
 - **vim** is a free and open-source, screen-based text editor program.